faster-cpython/benchmarking-public/DEVELOPER.md

 - `publish`: `true` if this set of results should be published to the public results repo
 - `benchmark_hash`: a combined hash of the pyperformance and pyston benchmark suites.
   Used to confirm that two sets of benchmarks used the same benchmarking code.
+- `github_actions_url`: the URL to the github action that produced the result.
+Useful for getting a full log of the run to debug issues.

+## Adding new runners

+Follow the instructions on Github's `Settings -> Actions -> Runners` to add a new runner.

+Each runner must have the following labels:
+  - One of `linux`, `macos` or `windows`.
+  - `bare-metal` (to distinguish it from VMs in the cloud).
+  - `hostname:foo`, where `foo` is the hostname of the machine (use `socket.gethostname()` to get the exact value).

+In addition, the runner must be added to `runners.ini`.